Does a partner in crime make it easier to invade?

 The figure on the left shows the number of rhizobia nodules on hairy vetch roots (y-axis) that were grown in soil with no, new, or old invasion history (x-axis).
 The figure shows that hairy vetches had much higher numbers of root nodules when grown in soil with invasion history.

 The figure on the right shows that hairy vetch grown in soil with new or old invasion history had higher total biomass (y-axis) compared to plants grown in soil with no invasion history.
-Interestingly, vetch benefited less when grown with soils from old invasion sites compared to recently invaded sites, potentially indicating that over longer time scale, soil microbial communities change in ways that may reduce the success of plant invasion.
+Interestingly, vetch benefited less when grown with soils from old invasion sites compared to recently invaded sites, potentially indicating that over a longer time scale, soil microbial communities change in ways that may reduce the success of plant invasion.

 Invasive species are one of the biggest threats to biodiversity and the health of ecosystems.
 For example, a large proportion of threatened or endangered species are at risk due to invasive species.
 Invasive species also seriously impact human health and economies.
 However, why and how some species become invasive but not others is still not well understood.
 In our study, we showed one of the ways in which introduced species become successful in a new environment.
-We found that microbial mutualists can facilitate the process of legume invasion by providing nutrient to them.
+We found that microbial mutualists can facilitate the process of legume invasion by providing nutrients to them.
 This information may not only be helpful to understand the process but also to slow down the future invasion of legume species.